KennethChin0/finalProject/DEVLOG.md

 Started a template for hangman project, created lives and words.txt file

 Minuk -- 2020-1-09:
-Wrote the function placeholder with proper parameters
+Wrote the function placeholders with proper parameters

 Kenneth -- 2020-1-12 11:00:
 Made simple hangman to work (the basics)